If you have ever wondered how to become a t-shirt designer, you’re in the right place.

 If you find you don’t have an eye for design, but are still interested in the business.
 Find a partner who is a good graphic artist.
 And team up.

 Learn the Industry

 It’s tough to do everything on our own.
 So it’s a good idea to browse through specialised t-shirt sites or design forums.
 You can learn a lot from the experience of other designers and entrepreneurs.

 Find places where you can interact with them to get valuable advice.

 Search online and find information about the art of t-shirt design itself.

 Next you’ll have to decide what will get printed.
 Research the market and see what’s selling at the moment.

-You can either go for something unique or for something popular such as funny ones.
+You can either go for something unique or for something popular.

 Find our who your customers will be.
 Give each customer one a name.
 Research each market.
 Describe the habits of this customer and note down everything about them.